Generalized cold-atom simulators for vacuum decay

-\textbf{\emph{Analogue system.}}---We consider a weakly-interacting Bose gas consisting of two components (`$\down$' and `$\up$'), which correspond to two states of some bosonic isotope.
-At low temperatures, each component forms a Bose-Einstein condensate described by a nonrelativistic quantum field $\hat{\psi}_i(\vb*x)=\sqrt{\hat{n}_i(\vb*x)}\,{\exp}(\rmi\hat{\phi}_i(\vb*x))$ ($i={\down,\up}$), whose modulus $\hat{n}_i(\vb*x)$ measures the density of atoms in state $i$, and whose phase $\hat{\phi}_i(\vb*x)$ captures coherent wavelike behavior and interference effects.
-It is convenient to define the mean density and the population imbalance,

-which we take as homogeneous throughout the system.
-In general, the external potential that traps the atoms will give rise to inhomogeneous density profiles for each species---however, we assume the atoms are confined in an optical box trap~\cite{Gaunt:2013box,Navon:2021mcf}, such that the condensate is homogeneous everywhere except for a small region near to the walls of the trap.
+\textbf{\emph{Analog system.}}---We consider a gas of two hyperfine states (`$\down$' and `$\up$') of some bosonic isotope.
+At low temperatures, each forms a condensate described by a nonrelativistic quantum field $\hat{\psi}_i(\vb*x)=\sqrt{\hat{n}_i(\vb*x)}\,{\exp}(\rmi\hat{\phi}_i(\vb*x))$ ($i={\down,\up}$), whose modulus $\hat{n}_i(\vb*x)$ measures the density of atoms in state $i$, and whose phase $\hat{\phi}_i(\vb*x)$ captures coherent behavior.
+We define the mean density $n=(n_\down+n_\up)/2$ and population imbalance $z=(n_\down-n_\up)/(n_\down+n_\up)$, which we treat as homogeneous.
+In practice, the potential that traps the atoms generates an inhomogeneous density profile---however, using an optical box trap~\cite{Gaunt:2013box,Navon:2021mcf} ensures homogeneity everywhere except a small boundary region.

-The two species are coupled by a monochromatic electromagnetic field of frequency $\omega=\omega_0+\delta$, where $\omega_0=(E_\up-E_\down)/\hbar$ is the resonant frequency and $\delta$ is the detuning away from this resonance.
-This field causes atoms to transition between the two states at a rate $\Omega$ set by the amplitude of the coupling, which in general is a function of time.
-The resulting Hamiltonian is
+We couple the species with an electromagnetic field of frequency $\omega=\omega_0+\delta$, where $\omega_0=(E_\up-E_\down)/\hbar$ is the resonant frequency (with $E_i$ the energies of the states), and $\delta$ is the detuning away from resonance.
+This causes interstate transitions at a variable rate $\Omega(t)$, set by the coupling amplitude.
+The Hamiltonian is

-where $m$ is the atomic mass, $\mu$ is the chemical potential~\footnote{This is the chemical potential for the total number $N=N_\down+N_\up$, and should thus be interpreted as the energy cost associated with adding atoms of both species to the system at constant $z$.
-This is distinguished from the individual chemical potentials $\mu_\down$, $\mu_\up$, which correspond to adding atoms of a single species to the system. (`Chemical potential' here simply means the partial derivative of energy with respect to particle number, and thus does not require chemical equilibrium.)}, and $g_{ij}$ describes the strength of contact interactions between species $i$ and $j$, which we parameterize as
+with $m$ the atomic mass, $\mu$ the chemical potential~\footnote{This is the chemical potential for $N=N_\down+N_\up$, while $\mu_\down,\mu_\up$ are associated with $N_\down$ and $N_\up$ individually.}, and $g_{ij}$ describing contact interactions between species $i$ and $j$, which we parameterize as